 Both illustration and concept art are built on solid art fundamentals, so you'll start your journey by establishing a solid understanding of color, value, and light.
 Look at how physical attributes affect design choices by learning perspective drawing and anatomy, discuss indirect versus direct design briefs, plus how to develop ideas based on the information you’re given.
 Apply your new skills to design a character, and learn how to professionally polish and present your work.

-Note: This short course is also the first term of the Concept Art & Digital Illustration Diploma, so you’ll be one-third of the way through the diploma if you choose to continue!
+Note: This short course is also the first term of the Concept Art & Digital Illustration Course, so you’ll be one-third of the way through if you choose to continue!